-ESTATE OF:

-MEMBER#:

-Thank you for notifying MTA of a deceased member, we are sorry for your loss.
-As MTA is a not for profit, member-owned cooperative, capital credits have accrued for each year of service obtained from MTA.
-MTA Bylaws allow for early retirement of capital credits upon the death of one of its members.

-Please note that the disbursement amount of the capital credits will be reduced to reflect the early retirement.

-As a joint member you have three options:

-- 1. Leave the member name as is and wait for the regular disbursement of capital credits.
-Payee on checks will have both names. - 2.
-Request the removal of the deceased spouse's name from the member record and allow regular disbursement with checks being written in your name alone.
-Please provide a copy of the death certificate and a note requesting their name removed for this option. - 3.
-Request early retirement of capital credits at a discounted rate.
+ESTATE OF: MEMBER#: for profit, me notifying MTA of a deceased member, we are sorry for your loss.
+As MTA is a not mber-owned cooperative, capital credits have accrued for each year of service n MTA.
+MTA Bylaws allow for early retirement of capital credits upon the death of mbers.
+Please note the early retirement nat the disbursement amount of the capital credits will be reduced to reflect the ent.
+As a joint mer mber you have three options: 1.
+Leave the member name as is and wait for the regular disbursement of capital credits.
+Payee on checks will have both names.
+2. Request the removal of the deceased spouse's name from the member record and allow regular disbursement with checks being written in your name alone.
+Please provide a copy of the death certificate and a note requesting their name removed for this option.
+3. Request early retirement of capital credits at a discounted rate.
 To make this request, please complete the forms enclosed as directed below.

-Please find the attached Capital Credit Affidavit for the above reference member account.
-Along with the completed affidavit, please return a copy of the death certificate and IRS W-9 Form to the address below.
-Once these documents are received, capital credits will be retired and issued in the name of the estate.

-If you have any questions, please call (907) 761-2661.
-For faster service, you can email documents to capitalcredits@mta-telco.com or fax (907) 761-2651.
+Along with the Form to the a e attached Capital Credit Affidavit for the above reference member account. e completed affidavit, please return a copy of the death certificate and IRS W-9 ddress below.
+Once these documents are received, capital credits will be sued in the name of the estate. • ny questions, please call (907) 761-2661.
+For faster service, you can email capitalcredits@mta-telco.com or fax (907) 761-2651.
+Kind Regards, MTA Capital (Credits Team Matanuska Teleco 1740 S Chugach St m Association, Inc. reet www.mtasolutions.com

-Kind Regards,

-MTA Capital Credits Team
+Joint Membership Options for Deceased Members Rev. 3 03.24.2022 l, , want to ass ign capital credits for the year(s) to the MTA Foundation, Inc. I underst and that once made, this assignment is irrevocable and the MT TA Foundation will receive all future retire ements of capital credits for the years listed above.
+I understand t hat I may not be able to claim a tax dedu action for the assignment of these capital credits to the MTA Four ndation.
+Signature of Member / Personal Repr esentative

-Matanuska Telecom Association, Inc. 1740 S Chugach Street Palmer, AK 99645 www.mtasolutions.com
+Palmer, AK 99645